Kenosha County Board of Health

 - Olatoye Baiyewu, term expires Feb.
 4, 2027

 As Director of First Choice Pre-Apprenticeship Training, he is involved with issues that deal with workplace diversity.
 His passion is getting all people to the table for equity and justice no matter the realm of affairs.

 - Kenny Harper, term expires Feb.
 4, 2024

-Kenny Harper serves as Financial Specialist at Harper Tax & Financial Literacy Group
+Kenny Harper serves as a Financial Specialist at Harper Tax & Financial Literacy Group

 History & Purpose